BunColak/astro-blog/src/content/blog/avoiding-common-mistakes-with-tanstack-query-part-1.md

 tags: ["react", "tanstack-query", "javascript", "web-development", "frontend", "react-query", "mistakes", "common-mistakes", "tanstack"]
 ---

 TanStack Query is undeniably one of the most popular and the most useful library for data fetching.
-Especially for React, which data fetching by yourself can get complicated easily.
+Especially for React, data fetching can get complicated easily.

 Although it is pretty commonly used, I noticed several common mistakes people do while using TanStack Query.
 I wanted to give some insights on these mistakes and explain why they are problematic.